aldavigdis/connector-for-dk/readme.txt

 * The kennitala field can now be made mandatory
 * Improved support for international orders and customers
 * Added support for per-customer price groups and discounts
-* Improved the prescision of imported product sales prices, rounding them down
+* Improved the precision of imported product sales prices, rounding them down
 * Introducing support for item discounts on invoices and in the Order Editor
 * Products no longer need to be available in order for invoices to be generated
 * Invoice generation is now limited to orders made with the plugin installed